What are my rights?

 For example, you may believe something your neighbour did doesn’t follow local bylaws, such as rules about cutting down a tree or planting a replacement tree.
 In this case, find out who’s responsible for enforcing the relevant bylaw.
 After receiving your complaint, the municipality may inspect the problem.
 They could give your neighbour a fine for violating local bylaws.

 Step 5.
 Consider legal action

 If none of the steps above resolve the problem, it may be time to consider legal action.
 For example, if your neighbour has pruned or removed overhanging branches past the property line, you could sue them for trespass.
 Or, if you’d told your neighbour about the danger posed by an overhanging branch, and it later fell and caused property damage, you could start a legal action in nuisance or negligence.
-(See “What you should know” above for an explanation of these concepts.)
-You could also start a court action before a dangerous tree or branch falls to require your neighbour to remove it.
+(See what you should know, above, for an explanation of these concepts.)
+You could also start a legal action before a dangerous tree or branch falls, to require your neighbour to remove it.

 If you prove your claim, you’ll usually get an order for compensation.
-But the court can also order other remedies, such as requiring a homeowner to cut overhanging branches and clean up the debris.
+But a court or tribunal can also order other remedies, such as requiring a homeowner to cut overhanging branches and clean up the debris.

 If your claim is for less than $5,000, you can bring it before the Civil Resolution Tribunal.
 This online system encourages a collaborative approach to resolving disputes.

 If your claim falls between $5,000 and $35,000, you can bring a legal action in Small Claims Court.
 This is faster and less complicated than suing in the British Columbia Supreme Court.